 B) Internal Frame: Always buy a rucksack supported by an internal frame made of metal or alloys.
 This frame is a must in a backpack as it prevents the bag to sag and keeping the balance.
 A well designed frame will transfer the load to the waist belt and shoulder strap and distribute the load evenly on the torso.

 C) Shoulder strap and Hip belt: Always buy a rucksack with adjustable shoulder strap and hip/waist belt.
 These should be well padded with comfortable and quality foams.
 The strap and padding are better if covered with seat wicking ventilation mesh.

 D) Ease of packing: Most of the backpacks have top and front panel access.
 Some larger packs are designed with a separate sleeping bag compartment.
 Occasionally some do have a backdoor also for quick access to the main compartment.
 All of these will have multiple pockets, sleeves and lids for different purposes.

 E) Rain fly/ Dust cover: It is wise to buy a backpack which comes with a rain cover.
 A water proof rain fly will protect your clothes and sleeping bag from rain.
 Also it helps to keep away the dust.

 Osprey, Gregory, Camp, Mountain Hardwear, The Northface, Deuter etc are few leading world class manufacturers of backpacks.
-In India the choices are limited to Quechua and Wildcraft.
+In India the choices are mostly limited to Quechua and Wildcraft.